NDIS plans and changes in your circumstances

 - Social and community participation – this is for support for taking part in activities.

 - Transport – this is for support for getting to activities or appointments.

 You can use money in most categories of this budget to pay for supports in other categories.
 You can’t use money in the transport category to pay for supports in other categories.

 Here are some examples of how you can adjust funds in the core supports budget to adapt to changed circumstances:

 - Your child no longer needs continence aids.
 You could use the funds allocated for continence aids in the consumables category for extra support in another category, like social and community participation.

 - Your child no longer needs as much support to get dressed and showered.
-This means you don’t need to spend as much on one-on-one support at home in the daily activities category.
-You could use these funds to pay for support for your child to join a community gymnastics class in the social and community participation category.
+This means you don’t need to spend as much from the daily activities category on one-on-one support at home.
+You could use these funds to pay for additional support for your child to do community or social activities.

 When you’re thinking about changing how you spend the funds in your child’s core supports budget, you need to consider the following:

-- Will changes to your child’s supports still help your child to reach the goals in their NDIS plan?
+- Will changes to your child’s supports still help your child work towards the goals in their NDIS plan?